 The fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs.
-These costs are not reflected in annual fund operating expenses or in the expense example, but can affect the fund's performance.
+These costs are not reflected in annual fund operating expenses or in the expense example, and can affect the fund's performance.
+During the most recent fiscal year, the fund's portfolio turnover rate was 32% of the average value of its portfolio.

 Main investments.
 The fund invests at least 80% of net assets, plus the amount of any borrowings for investment purposes, in common stocks and other equities of small companies throughout the world (companies with market values similar to the smallest 30% of the aggregate market capitalization of the S&P Developed Broad Market Index).
-Companies in which the fund invests typically have a market capitalization of between \$500 million and \$5 billion at the time of purchase.
-As part of the investment process the fund may own stocks even if they are outside this market capitalization range.
-While the market capitalization range of the S&P Developed Broad Market Index changes throughout the year, as of the most recent reconstitution date of the index (March 18, 2016), companies in the index had a median market capitalization of approximately \$953 billion.
+As of February 28, 2019, the market capitalization of the smallest 30% of the aggregate market capitalization of the S&P Developed Broad Market Index was between \$13 million and \$18.4 billion.